Rules and Regulations Relevant to the RRTC

 USATF Governance Manual, Section III (Operating Regulations), Regulation 13 (Long Distance Running Division), D (Councils), 3 (Road Running Technical Council)

-The following rules pertain to the validation of road running courses when records are set.
-In such cases, RRTC may send an expert measurer to re-measure the course to check its accuracy.
-Please note that the Drop and Separation requirements in Rule 265.5 pertain only to acceptability of records but will not prevent a course from being certified.
+The following rules pertain to the verification of road running courses when records are set.
+This may require re-measurement by an expert measurer before or after the race.
+For USATF championship road races, the course must be verified in advance of the race, so it will not require a post-race re-measurement if a world or national open record is set.
+Please note that the Drop and Separation requirements in USATF Rule 265.4 pertain only to acceptability of records but will not prevent a course from being certified.

-USATF Competition Rules, Article V (Records), Rule 265 (Rules Applicable to Long Distance Running Events): 3, 5, and 8
+USATF Competition Rules, Article V (Records), Rule 265 (Rules Applicable to Long Distance Running Events): 4 (Road Records)